Consumer Medicine Information

 light headed than usual.

-Tell your doctor or pharmacist as soon as possible if you do feel unwell while you are taking Trileptal.
+Tell your doctor or pharmacist as soon as possible if you feel unwell while you are taking Trileptal.

 All medicines can have unwanted side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical